Efficient Characterization of Quantum Evolutions via a Recommender System: Rating nonunitary evolutions

-(Fig. \ref{nonunitary}(b)), plotted versus the actual values for various numbers $n_r$ of unknown elements.
+We form a random database of 1000 mixed two-qubit states and 1000 nonunitary evolutions, with a particular pair of channel probabilities, acting independently on the individual qubits.
+Fig. \ref{nonunitary} displays the predicted values of change in discord $\Delta D_{{i,j}} = D({\cal E}_j(\rho_i))-D(\rho_i)$ (Fig. \ref{nonunitary}(a)) and of Fidelity $ F_{i,j}(\rho_i,{\cal E}_j) = \left\vert \sqrt{\sqrt{\rho_i} {\cal E}_j(\rho_i)\sqrt{\rho_i}} \right\vert^2$ (Fig. \ref{nonunitary}(b)), plotted versus the actual values for various numbers $n_r$ of unknown elements.
 Since the decoherence channels only reduce quantum correlations, $\Delta D$ is essentially negative.
-It is evident that the prediction is highly successful, with the RMS deviation from the actual values being 0.01 or lesser even at 90\% of unknown elements.
-Thus, in summary, we find that an RS can efficiently characterize both unitary and nonunitary quantum evolutions in terms of either correlation changes or state-fidelity.
+It is evident that the prediction is highly successful, with the RMSD values being 0.01 or lesser even at 90\% of unknown elements.